mhuebert/re-view/material/README.md

 Wherever reasonable, use the same description for the text as appears on the official site, and always end the docstring with a link to its official guideline page.

-**`ext` components**
+**additional components**

+The goal of this library is _only_ to faithfully implement Google's official web components.
+We are not trying to make original design decisions here, only good _implementation_ decisions.

+Any _additional_ components which are desired but are not part of the mdc system should be published into a different library/namespace.

-There may be occasions where we wish to provide a component that is not part of the Material Design system.
-This should be rare and is not the focus of the library.
-Current exceptions include `re-view.material.persisted.core`, which wraps the Text widget with help for making a component manage local/persisted state, and `re-view.material.ext`, which has a helper for use with components that need to be 'opened'.
-These should not be relied on and will likely be moved elsewhere (if they remain at all).
+(Current exceptions to this include `re-view.material.persisted.core`, which wraps the Text widget with help for making a component manage local/persisted state, and `re-view.material.ext`, which has a helper for use with components that need to be 'opened'.
+These should be considered temporary.)